pareklund/adorable/README.md

 Just to state that the current code quality is NOT representative of my normal work, but rather that sometimes one has to make hard priorities and cut some corners (at least temporarily) to get through the gates in time.

-**NOTE:** I will reach out to my contact person (Kritika) and ask whether I should do this or not, or whether this (also) could be a subject for a possible follow-up meeting.
+**NOTE:** I have reached out to my contact person (Kritika) and asked whether I should do this or not, or whether this (also) could be a subject for a possible follow-up meeting.

 ## Screenshots